tprasadt/InstaSafeZTAA.github.io/index.md

 The client sends a Single Packet Authentication (SPA) packet containing its device and user fingerprint to the controller.
 The controller will validate that SPA packet.
 On successful validation, a dynamic port rule is opened such that the client’s ip can connect to the controller but no response is sent to the client.
 The client then connects to the controller via a secure control channel separate from the data channel used to transmit application data.
 The client provides the controller with data about the device’s various security measures as defined in the controller’s trust policy.
 The controller uses an identity provider to authenticate the user’s credentials.
 Additionally, Multi-Factor-Authentication is also used to verify the user’s authenticity.

 Based on the information gathered on the user and user’s device, the controller issues a dynamic entitlement token which is cryptographically signed by itself to the client.
 The entitlement is dynamic because the user is not guaranteed the same entitlements on each access if the client or the device does not meet certain policy rules.
 The entitlement is granted based on the data collected from the sources at the time of access, therefore is subject to change.
  After receiving the entitlement in the form of a certificate, the client then connects to the gateway by using another SPA mechanism and provides its certificate to access a particular resource.
 The gateway verifies whether the certificate was issued by the controller.
 The gateway then uses the entitlement to determine whether the requested resources are within the client’s context by communicating with the controller.

-On successful validation of the client’s access request, a wireguard tunnel is established from the client to the gateway and the data flows from the applications to the gateway on the local network and then is relayed to the client by the gateway through the Wireguard tunnel.
+On successful validation of the client’s access request, a wireguard tunnel is established from the client to the gateway.
+The data flows from the applications to the gateway on the local network and then is relayed to the client by the gateway through the Wireguard tunnel.
 The gateway dynamically creates access rules for the client to use the resources.
 The wg0 interface created by the wireguard tunnel can be extensively configured by the means of iptables access rules to achieve microsegmentation of the network  and allow access to machines on the network on a need-to-know basis .
-Therefore, the gateway logs and monitors all the traffic flowing in and out of the network.
+The gateway logs and monitors all the traffic flowing in and out of the network.